mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 Similarly, in my journal notes, I reflect on the difficulty of interrupting the flow of making activities once they are underway.
 I thus began avoiding stopping making to share points to the whole class and avoid demonstrating key concepts on the screen.

-**Restricted vs extended community - e.g. why not scratch with online community? - MOVE**
+#### Restricted vs extended community - e.g. why not scratch with online community? - MOVE TO DISCUSSION ON PLAYTESTING?

 Beyond technical considerations regarding scratch and use of physics etc, Learning technology in community settings can engender feelings of agency and motivation from part of wide network and the  diverse pathways. [@blunden_interdisciplinary_2009].